thewca/wca-regulations/wca-regulations_2012.md

   - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
     - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
   - A3b) Before the competitor begins the attempt, the judge shall reset the timer and, where applicable, the stopwatch.
     - A3b1) When the judge believes the competitor is ready, he asks 'READY?'.
 The competitor must be ready to begin the attempt within one minute of being called.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
     - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
   - A3c) The competitor may pick up the puzzle during inspection.
     - A3c1) The competitor must not apply moves during inspection.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
     - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as stays within the limits within the limits described in 10f.
     - A3c3) The competitor may reset the timer before he starts the solve.
   - A3d) At the end of the inspection, the competitor must place the puzzle on the mat, in any orientation and position.
     - A3d1) The puzzle must not rest on the timer.
-Penalty: 2 seconds.
+Penalty: time penalty (+2 seconds).
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls '8 seconds'.
     - A3d3) When 12 seconds of inspection have elapsed, the judge calls 'GO', and the competitor shall begin the solve.
 - A4) Starting the solve:
   - A4b) The competitor must place his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
-Penalty: 2 seconds.
+Penalty: time penalty (+2 seconds).
     - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
-Penalty: 2 seconds.
+Penalty: time penalty (+2 seconds).
   - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thereby starting the timer.
     - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
-Penalty: 2 seconds.
+Penalty: time penalty (+2 seconds).
     - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
   - A4e) Time penalties for Starting the Solve are cumulative.
 - A5) During the solve:
   - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
   - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
 - A6) Ending the solve:
   - A6a) The competitor ends the solve by releasing the puzzle and then stopping the timer.
     - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has finished.
     - A6a2) When using a stopwatch without a Stackmat, the competitor's default signal consists of the release of any puzzle(s) in hand and the placing of his hands on the surface, with palms down.
 The competitor and the judge may agree upon another appropriate notification before the start of the solve.
   - A6b) The competitor is responsible for stopping the timer correctly.
     - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt shall be replaced by an additional attempt.
 A competitor forfeits his right to said additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
-    - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt shall be disqualified, unless the competitor can demonstrate to the WCA Delegate's satisfaction that the timer malfunctioned during the attempt.
+    - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt shall be disqualified (DNF), unless the competitor can demonstrate to the WCA Delegate's satisfaction that the timer malfunctioned during the attempt.
   - A6c) The timer must be stopped using both hands, which shall be placed flat on the sensors with palms down.
-Penalty: 2 seconds.
+Penalty: time penalty (+2 seconds).
   - A6d) The competitor must fully release the puzzle before stopping the timer.
-Penalty: 2 seconds.
+Penalty: time penalty (+2 seconds).
   - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
-Penalty: disqualification of the attempt.
-Exception: If no moves have been done, a penalty of 2 seconds may be given instead, at the discretion of the judge.
+Penalty: disqualification of the attempt (DNF).
+Exception: If no moves have been done, a time penalty (+2 seconds) may be given instead, at the discretion of the judge.
   - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
-Penalty: disqualification of the attempt, at the discretion of the judge.
+Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
   - A6g) The judge must determine whether the puzzle is solved.
 He must not make moves or align faces when examining the puzzle.
   - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle prior to the resolution of said dispute.
-Penalty: disqualification of the attempt, at the discretion of the WCA Delegate.
+Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate.
   - A6i) Time penalties for Ending the Solve are cumulative.
 - A7) Recording results:
   - A7a) If the judge finds that the puzzle is solved, he shall call 'OK'.